On exact sequences of Hodge theoretic fundamental groups: Case study: moduli space of degree line bundles on the universal curve

 Now the relative cycle class map yields an exact sequence where $\mc{H}^2_{|D|}(\Z(1)):=R^2\iota^!\Z(1)$ is the sheaf on $|D|$ whose pushforward gives the bundle of local cohomology groups with respect to the subset $|D|$ on $\mc{X}$.
 Since $D$ is homologically trivial on each fiber, we see that the image of the natural inclusion map $\Z\to (p_2|_{|D|})_*\mc{H}^2_{|D|}(\Z(1))$ induced by $D$ goes to $0$ in $R^2(p_2)_*\Z(1)$ and hence we may pullback to get a short exact sequence

-Notice that all the maps involved are maps of variation of mixed Hodge structures, so $\mc{E}_0$ is a local system which underlies a graded-polarizable, admissible variation of mixed Hodge structure as well.
+Notice that all the maps involved are maps of variations of mixed Hodge structure, so $\mc{E}_0$ is a local system which underlies a graded-polarizable, admissible variation of mixed Hodge structure as well.
 Furthermore, since the fibers of $p_2$ over any point of $\Pic^1(C)\subset \Pic^1_{\mc{C}_g/\mc{M}_g}$ is simply $C$, if we restrict $\mc{E}_0$ to $\Pic^1(C)$, we get a unipotent local system We would like to compute the monodromy of this unipotent local system.

 Recall that monodromy is a topological invariant and does not depend on the base point we choose.
 Let $x\in C$.
 This corresponds to a degree $1$ line bundle on $C$ and hence gives us a point $[x]\in \Pic^1(C)$.
 We compute the monodromy with respect to this base point.
 Since the local system is unipotent, the monodromy reprensentation is determined by a map In particular, the monodromy of the local system $(\mc{E}_0)|_{\Pic^1(C)}$ is faithful if $\rho_{\mc{E}_0}$ is injective.